iqnection-programming/iqnection-silverstripe-3-pages-filedirectorypage/README.md

-# iqnection-silverstripe-3-pages-filedirectorypage
+# iqnection-silverstripe-pages-filedirectorypage
-SilverStripe 3 File Directory Page
+SilverStripe File Directory Page

 displays files to the public for download